• Skip to main content

 • Chop into tiny pieces.

-• In the microwave, heat on high for 3 ½ minutes if frozen.
-Heat 2 minutes on high if from the fridge.
-Keep in mind that microwaves can vary.
+In the microwave, heat on high for 3 ½ minutes if frozen.
+Heat 2 ½ minutes on high if from the fridge.
+Add a splash of beef broth if the meat seems dry.

 Two tacos de bistec served on a plate and surrounded by the toppings.